Introduction: Central Government Health Scheme

 - Reimbursement of expenses for treatment availed in Govt. /Private Hospitals under emergency.

 - Reimbursement of expenses incurred for the purchase of hearing aids, artificial limbs, appliances, etc. as specified.

 - Family Welfare, Maternity, and Child Health Services.

-- Medical consultation and dispensing of medicines in Ayurveda, Homeopathy, Unani and Siddha system of medicines (AYUSH)
+- Medical consultation and dispensing of medicines in Ayurveda, Homeopathy, Unani, and Siddha systems of medicines (AYUSH)

 Plastic identity card:

 - The Committee has been informed that plastic identity cards are being issued as part of the computerization process to all the CGHS beneficiaries so that they can avail the medical facilities in any city should they happen to be in that city either on official work or on leave.
 With the introduction of plastic cards, beneficiaries can get medicines from any wellness Centre across the country without the need of carrying temporary attachments from their respective offices.

 Empanelment of Hospitals for Central Government Health Scheme (CGHS)

-- As CGHS is spread over 25 cities only, the remote areas are lacking these facilities due to lack of hospitals under empanelment and the nonavailability of any CGHS Wellness Centre in their area.
+- As CGHS is spread over 25 cities only, the remote areas are lacking these facilities due to the lack of hospitals under empanelment and the nonavailability of any CGHS Wellness Centre in their area.
 This leaves the beneficiaries with no choice except to go to the State Government hospitals where they have to undergo numerous hardships like long waiting hours to see the doctor and get treated.

 • The Committee was also informed that for empanelment of hospitals, laboratories, and imaging Centres under CGHS, they have to be accreditated by NABH, NABL, and AERB respectively to ensure good quality health care services including medical and diagnostics services to CGHS beneficiaries.

-- Non-NABH / non-NABL, Health Care Organisation (HCO) provisionally impaneled under CGHS shall be inspected by QCI for compliance with the eligibility criteria and other conditions specified in the E-tender documents 2014 and in MOA singed with CGHS.
+- Non-NABH / non-NABL, Health Care Organisation (HCO) provisionally impaneled under CGHS shall be inspected by QCI for compliance with the eligibility criteria and other conditions specified in the E-tender documents 2014 and in MOA signed with CGHS.

-1) The application from the applicant hospital centre along with the relevant application fee will be received directly by QCI office.
+1) The application from the applicant hospital center along with the relevant application fee will be received directly by the QCI office.

 2) QCI will make recommendations in two categories in the following manner:

-- Recommended for continuation of CGHS empanelment / not recommended.
+- Recommended for the continuation of CGHS empanelment / not recommended.